Leasing vs. Buying: Better Investment for Your Corporate Fleet?

 This has a unique impact on corporate fleet management that echoes but doesn’t completely copy the wider rental market.

+People want to rent cars, and corporate fleet managers especially want to diversify their travel options.
 But, it's never been harder to guarantee vehicle type or quantity on demand via one particular “purchasing” option.

 Also, customer needs are changing.
-A pattern has emerged over the last few years that has put pressure on rental operators to digitise and flexibly manage fleets in light of changing customer and market expectations (see: keyless entry, dynamic pricing, DVLA lookup etc)
+A pattern has emerged over the last few years that has put pressure on rental operators to digitise and flexibly manage fleets in light of changing customer and market expectations (see: keyless entry, dynamic pricing, DVLA lookupetc)

 The result?